 In the News

-This is not a happy development since we’re three weeks from our annual Thanksgiving trip to Paris.
-Our friends in Paris say that people are on edge given this warning and the reaction in the streets to the change in the retirement age.
+This is not a happy development since we're three weeks from our annual Thanksgiving trip to Paris.

 PARIS — Osama bin Laden warned France in an audiotape broadcast by Al Jazeera television on Wednesday that it would face killings and kidnappings if it did not withdraw troops from Afghanistan.